eseetao/Ad-Hoc-Network-Project/README.md

 3. On average, how many communications towers are required before full coverage is obtained?

-- It takes an average of 29 rectangles to fill a plot of 10 x 10.
+- For a 10 x 10 plot, it takes an average of 31 rectangles to fill the entire plot.

 ## Authors